Belleville NJ Criminal Mischief Lawyer

 Property damage might seem like a minor offense, but the penalties can be severe.
 Depending on the circumstances of the offense and the amount of damage, you could face felony charges and a lengthy prison sentence.

-Third degree felony if the offender:
+Third Degree Crime for Criminal Mischief if the offender:

 - Purposely or knowingly caused pecuniary loss of $2,000 or more

 - Damaged, defaced, altered, or caused the loss of research property at a research facility

 - Interfered or tampered with an airport and recklessly caused bodily injury or damage to property